WinZs/Arduino-Midi-Controller-for-Digitech-Whammy-5-/README.md

-# Arduino Midi Controller for Digitech-Whammy 5
+# Arduino Midi Controller for Digitech Whammy 5

 Midi Controller with 4 footswitchs